 The creation of this database must be established with the greatest care.
-It will thus be advisable to implement the classic mechanisms of organization of tags (or quality of data): check inconsistencies, synonyms, ambiguities, provide facilities renaming tags, etc. For instance, the classic trap is to specify location information in two places, for example indicate a friendly name tag "living-room lamp", then add a location tag "living-room" (by chance in this case, information is redundant but convergent...)
+It will thus be advisable to implement the classic mechanisms of organization of tags (or quality of data): check inconsistencies, synonyms, ambiguities, provide facilities renaming tags, etc.

-Note: this notion of friendly name can be found in UPnP...
+Note that structuring the information with tags is different from a structure by key-value.
+For instance with tags one just records "living-room" instead of "location: living-room".
+This implies that the semantic is given by the value of the tag itself and not by a set of predefined keys.
+There are benefits in doing this so.
+For instance, the classic trap is to specify location information in two places, for example indicate a friendly name tag "living-room lamp", then add a location tag "living-room" (by chance in this case, information is redundant but convergent...)
+This notion of friendly name can be found in UPnP...
 In fact this mechanism is a source of problems: either it is diverted from its initial role to put location information as in the previous example, or it is left to the manufacturer value (how many DLNA TV or smartphones have for friendly name Media Server?...)

 Cache.
 Unidirectional sensors are quite common: one can not question them, they just send their information in a sporadic way.
-(E.g. A thermometer which sends the temperature only if it changed.)
+(E.g., A thermometer which sends the temperature only if it changes.)